Did you know?

 No independent analysis:

-An independent review of the maternity services has never yet been permitted although it is 20 years since these major reforms began.
-This is despite repeated coroners' calls for such a review.
+Although it is well over 25 years since these major reforms began, an independent review of the maternity services has never yet been permitted by the Ministry of Health.
+This is despite repeated coroners’ (and other) calls for such a review.

 Midwife training: